 2004 → 2008

 audience tied to Chris's founder-focused podcast

-Surton was built after years of seeing the same pattern repeat: technology moves faster than most organizations can adopt it well.
-Chris and Ben have both lived the inside of that problem — through startup building, platform scale, architecture tradeoffs, hiring, and the organizational realities that come with growth.
+Surton was built after years of watching the same pattern repeat: technology moves faster than most organizations can adopt it well.
+Chris and Ben have both lived inside that problem — startup building, platform scale, architecture tradeoffs, hiring, and the organizational realities that come with growth.

-That is why Surton's approach is intentionally practical.
-The goal is not to sell novelty.
-It is to help leaders make better technical decisions, build cleaner systems, and move faster with less regret.
+That's why Surton's approach is intentionally practical.
+The goal isn't to sell novelty.
+It's to help leaders make better technical decisions, build cleaner systems, and move faster with less regret.

+2004 → 2008